 Most insecticide treatment should be done outside with application around the building foundation, flower beds, mulch areas and turf within a couple of yards of the building, as well as in the crawl space areas of the home.
 Treat in a three to six foot band around the building adjacent to the foundation (perimeter treatment) to stop or limit earwigs from getting indoors.
 Spring and Summer are the best times to apply insecticides.

 All these products are odorless and will provide excellent results.

-Cyper WP has been a very popular product but has a slight visible film that can be seen against darker surfaces.
+Cyper WSP has been a very popular product but has a slight visible film that can be seen against darker surfaces.